 IAF Gummersbach Alumni Network

-The two-day workshop on "Understanding Citizenship in the Digital Age", organised with the Alumni Network of IAF Gummersbach from Pakistan as moderators and key note speakers was conducted in Lahore in September 2021.
-Ms Tahira Habib and Ms. Asma Pervez (both IAF Alumni) were moderating the session with a vibrant group of participants hailing from different cities and factions of society.
+The two-day workshop on "Journalism Entreprenurship", was organised with the Alumni Network of IAF Gummersbach from Pakistan (also known as FreedomGatePakistan-FGP) as moderators and key note speakers and was conducted in Lahore in November 2021.